hushmirror/hush3/doc/relnotes/README.md

       * `listaddresses` - See a list of taddrs as soon as we load the wallet.
       * `dumpprivkey` - Dump the private key of a taddr, even when node isn't fully synced!
       * `getpeerinfo` - See current peers even before we get enough peers to start syncing or a long rescan!
+    * If the RPC interface is not functioning (such as filled by deadlocks or something else) it can become impossible to shut down hushd correctly!
+      * Doing a `kill` of the process could corrupt wallet.dat and cause a very long rescan.
+      * Now you can create a file called `plz_stop` in the same directory as wallet.dat
+      * `hushd` checks for this file every 120 seconds and will shutdown if it sees it.
     * `-keepnotewitnesscache` prevents the Sapling Note Witness cache from being deleted from wallet.dat on shutdown.
+      * If your hushd crashed or needed to be `kill -9`, do `hushd -keepnotewitnesscache -rescan -rescanheight=XXX` with a height of just before it crashed
+      * This will only rescan the latest part of the blockchain looking for new funds, instead of all of history.
+Much faster!
     * `-rescanheight` can be used with `-keepnotewitnesscache` and `-rescan` to do a partial rescan of history and avoid completely rebuilding the Witness Cache.
     * `-zindex` data is now stored on disk in the new `zindex.dat` file
       * All nodes that use `-zindex` will now have reliable anonset statistics even after a restart
+    * `getpeerinfo` now returns a `relaytxes` key which says if a remote node is relaying transactions to us
     * Improvements to the RPC help documentation
     * `hushd.bat` for Windows now uses the ASN map via `-asmap` and has the latest seed nodes
     * `hushd-tx.bat` for Windows now exists for making raw transactions on Windows